Strong spectral features from asymptotic giant branch stars in distant quiescent galaxies: Methods

+The BC03 models\cite{Bruzual+Charlot+03} are calculated with an \textit{isochrone synthesis} algorithm, using Padova and Geneva tracks, plus extra ingredients to describe the TP-AGB phase and adopt both theoretical (BaSeL) and observational (STELIB and Pickles) libraries of stellar spectra, where the STELIB and Pickles libraries are extended to the shorter and longer wavelengths by using the BaSeL.
+The CB07 (and CB16) models (https://www.bruzual.org/) are updated versions of the BC03 model.
 The C09 models allow several user options and have been modified through the years.
-The models used in this work were generated using the latest FSPS version 3.2 by adopting a Chabrier IMF, the BaSTI isochrones and the MILES stellar library, without considering dust extinction.
-We correct for the expected stellar losses and include remnants.
-The C09 models include TP-AGB spectra, extrapolated blueward with simpler linear slopes (as advocated by Lancon \& Wood 2000~\cite{Lancon+2000}) and redward with the Aringer et al. (2009)~\cite{Aringer+09} synthetic carbon star spectral library.
+The models used in this work were generated using the latest FSPS version 3.2 by adopting a Chabrier IMF, the BaSTI isochrones and the MILES stellar library in the optical.
+The C09 models include TP-AGB spectra, extrapolated blueward with simpler linear slopes (as advocated by Lancon \& Wood 2000\cite{Lancon+2000}) and redward with the Aringer et al. (2009)\cite{Aringer+09} synthetic carbon star spectral library.
 The spectra of the oxygen-rich TP-AGB stars are extrapolated with the latest version of the PHOENIX stellar spectral library (the BT-SETTL library).
 For the TP-AGB isochrones, there is no shift adopted in the $\log$($L_{\rm bol}$) vs. $\log$($T_{\rm eff}$).
-For crude understanding of the effect of TP-AGB stars in the NIR mass-to-light ratio we show 1~Gyr SSP models at solar metallicity from the different libraries, in Fig.\ref{fig12}.
+Maraston models (i.e., M05 and M13) utilise the \textit{fuel-consumption theorem} for the treatment of post-main-sequence phases\cite{Maraston+1998} and adopt empirical C-/O-rich spectra for the TP-AGB phase\cite{Lancon+02} and the BaSeL library for the other phases.
+The XSL model\cite{Verro+22} utilises the PARSEC/COLIBRI isochrones including a TP-AGB contribution and adopting the X-shooter Spectral Library, which contains many evolved cool giants, covering the wavelength range from 3500$\rm \AA$ to 2.48$\mu$m (shorter than other models).
+These cool giants with $T_{\rm eff}<$4000 K are incorporated into the XSL model by using average spectra of static giants (i.e., RGB), O-/C-rich TP-AGB stars, binned by broad-band colour in the Vega system.
+The E-MILES model\cite{Vazdekis+15} adopts BaSTI stellar tracks for all phases, including the TP-AGB and the E-MILES library (http://miles.iac.es/pages/) for stellar spectra.
+All models assume a Chabrier IMF and are corrected to a solar metallicity $Z_\odot=0.02$ in this work.
+For the crude understanding of the effect of TP-AGB stars in the NIR mass-to-light ratio, we show $\sim$1 Gyr SSP models around solar metallicity from the different libraries in Supplementary Fig.3.
+SSPs from CB16, Vazdekis, XSL, E-MILES, and CB07 are degraded to match the wavelength-dependent resolution of M13 for better visualization.

 \begin{small}

 \end{small}